HenrikTorp/FirstNeuralNetwork/README.md

 After training on the MNIST dataset, the neural network achieved an accuracy of 98% when tested on digits from the dataset it had not yet seen.
 After finetuning it on a custom made dataset, it achieved an accuracy of 91.45% when tested on this dataset, while still retaining a 93.52% accuracy on the MNIST dataset.

 There are limitations, however.
 The neural network performs best when digits are drawn cleanly and likely shows a bias toward my drawing style.
-And try to draw the digits within the
+And it needs the digits drawn to be roughly centered.
 If you want to try it out for yourself, see installation guide below!